jh-hartley/aida-facet-inference/docs/04_technical_reference/01_database_infrastructure.md

 - The `embedding` column is of type `vector(1536)`.
 - Vector similarity search is enabled via the `ivfflat` index:
   - `CREATE INDEX ...
 USING ivfflat (embedding vector_cosine_ops) WITH (lists = 100);`
-- This allows fast nearest-neighbor search for product similarity and recommendation features.
+- This allows fast nearest-neighbour search for product similarity and recommendation features.

 ---